DavideNardone/Accelerating-DTW-Subsequence-Search-with-CUDA-GPU/README.md

 ### Compiling

-Once you are ont the top folder, you can install the software by running the following commands:
+Once you are on the top folder, you can install the software by running the following commands:

 `autoreconf -i && automake --add-missing`